techn0mad/selcald/README.md

-After considerable trolling through the Internet, and discarding many approaches (see above) that are oriented toward detecting _unknown_ tones, it seems that theoretically, the ideal approach is to use convolution of the input signal with _known_ signals to detect their presence, otherwise known as matched filtering.
+After considerable trolling through the Internet, and discarding many approaches (see above) that are oriented toward detecting _unknown_ tones, it seems that theoretically, the ideal approach is to use [cross-correlation][5] of the input signal with _known_ signals to detect their presence, otherwise known as [matched filtering][6].

+Some care must be taken in selecting the block size, as it is a tradeoff between integrating more signal power to improve cross-correlation detection, and added difficulty in detecting the silent period between the tone groups.
+As mentioned earlier, presumably for direct detection of the shortest possible silent period, blocks should be less than 50 mS, but this would result in requiring detection based on only 15 cycles (312.6 Hz * 0.05 sec) for the lowest frequency tone.

 The normal source of sampled audio is the soundcard interface.
 After some digging, it seems that PortAudio would be a good choice for an audio interface